What’s On

 Prayer Zooms

 Join us as we pray for the renewal of faith in the north.
 Each Zoom involves shared storytelling and prayer led by one of our MissionMission 1.
 A group of people sent out to share religious faith.
 2. The task of sharing faith.
 Enablers.
 They are easy to join and will last 40 minutes.
-The Zoom link will be the same each time.

-Evangelism led by Sweetline Burnell on March 23rd at 1:00pm
+Evangelism led by Sweetline Burnell on 18th May at 1pm

 Webinar